 How does it operate?

-Another type of hideaway beds is the Wall beds and pull down beds.
+Another type of hideaway bed is the Wall beds and pull down beds.

-The wall beds can either be manually operated, as in pulling out the bed against the wall when in need or can be electronically operated with the help of a remote control.
-In case of a bulky double bed, they generally come with an electronic mechanism, as pulling the entire unit is very cumbersome, however sleeker bed do well with a manual pull out mechanism.
+The wall beds can either be manually operated, as in pulling out the bed against the wall when in need or can be electronically operated with the help of remote control.
+In the case of a bulky double bed, they generally come with an electronic mechanism, as pulling the entire unit is very cumbersome, however, the sleeker beds do well with a manual pull out mechanism.
 While buying a pull out bed one should very careful in examining the pull-down mechanism and must avoid the cheap pull out mechanism.
 If the pull out mechanism is damaged, then it would be very difficult to put the bed against the wall.

 How to install a hideaway bed yourself?